Tr0f1k/casino_test_back/README.md

 - /spin
 - /gamelist
-- endpoint that sends you the list of available endpoints in case if user tries to access any endpoint but the first two
+- / that shows the available routes

 ## /spin